luau-lang/luau/docs/_posts/2021-03-29-luau-recap-march-2021.md

 ## Performance improvements

+* Significantly optimized non-variadic function calls, improving performance by up to 10% on call-heavy benchmarks
-* Optimized `coroutine.resume`
-  (a 10% speed-up in benchmarks)
+* Optimized `coroutine.resume` (a 10% speed-up in benchmarks)
-* New implementation of string mutations, which mutates in place rather than copying if there's only one copy of the string buffer (a 20% speedup)
-* New `FASTCALL` specializations, optimizing common cases for methods such as `table.insert` (a 40% speedup)
-* Improved `table.move` performance (often 3x faster!)

 ## Library changes